 - Supported the development of a set of principles by Aboriginal Peak Organisations Northern Territory to help NGOs work effectively with Indigenous communities.
 These have now been adopted by local, national and international NGOs.

-We acheived these results working together with government agencies and local partners.
+We achieved these results working together with government agencies and local partners.

 About the program

-The Foundation’s vision of 'a world in which no person is needlessly blind and Indigenous Australians exercise their right to good health' is achieved by the IAP through partnerships with Aboriginal Community Controlled Health Services (ACCHSs) and their peak organisations, along with the Commonwealth and Northern Territory governments.
+The Foundation’s vision of “a world in which no person is needlessly blind and Indigenous Australians exercise their right to good health” is achieved by the Indigenous Australia Program through partnerships with Aboriginal Community Controlled Health Organisations and their peak organisations, along with the federal, state and territory governments and our mayor eye health partners.

-- The Central Australia and Barkley Integrated Eye Health program, the Greater Darwin Integrated Eye Health Program, and the Katherine Integrated Eye Health Program.
+- The Central Australia and Barkley Integrated Eye Health Strategy, the Greater Darwin Integrated Eye Health Program and the Katherine Regional Integrated Eye Health Program, particularly in increasing outreach ophthalmology and optometry services and program coordination

-- The Aboriginal Medical Services Alliance of the Northern Territory (AMSANT) and Aboriginal Community Controlled Health Services in the vital areas of governance, policy capacity, advocacy and health service leadership.
+Aboriginal Medical Services Alliance Northern Territory, National Aboriginal Community Controlled Health Organisation and Indigenous Organisations Advocacy Network, in the vital areas of governance, policy capacity, advocacy and health service leadership.

 Facts and figures